Drive-in movie scene at Patriot Place a hit with people seeking safe outlet for entertainment

 He said the Patriot Place wanted to make sure it could provide one of the first family-friendly events once restrictions started being lifted at the state level.
 Earley said being able to donate all revenues from the first event to the Foxboro Food Pantry just made it event more of a community event.

-It served as a great escape for Julie and Jeff Frias of Seekonk who were the first in line at 7 p.m. waiting for the gate to open a half-hour later.
+It served as a great escape for Julie and Jeff Frias of Seekonk who were the first in line at 7 p.m. waiting for the gate to open at 7:30.

 The couple said they were extremely excited about watching the original Indiana Jones feature in a drive-in movie setting.